vluzrmos/simple-revisions/readme.md

     php artisan migrate

-> Note: Be sure that exists an users table.
+> Note: Be sure that exists an users table (that table name is in your `config/auth.php`).